jimratliff/GenoMac-user/docs/Assumed_structure_of_Dropbox_directory.md

           - Jim Ratliff 1.witchlicense
           - Jim Ratliff.witchlicense
           - Jim Ratliff.witchupgradelicense

+[^ALFRED_PREFS]: During the interactive configuration of Alfred, in the later portion devoted to configuring syncing of preferences, the Hypervisor reveals the `…Dropbox/Preferences_common/Alfred_preferences` directory.
+You will then drag the `Alfred_5_preferences` folder icon into the Open File dialog box in the Alfred preferences window.

+[^BTT_LICENSE_COPIED_AUTOMAGICALLY]: The BetterTouchTool license file is copied from its Dropbox location to `$HOME/Library/Application Support/BetterTouchTool` by the function `install_btt_license_file`.

+[^KM_PREF_SYNCING_ENABLED_AUTOMATICALLY]: The syncing of this Keyboard Maestro macro file is enabled automatically by the function `enable_keyboard_maestro_macro_syncing`.

 [^WHERE_WITCH_LICENSE_FILES_ARE_FOUND]: You can find your Many Tricks license files at: «~/Library/Application Support/Many Tricks/Licenses».
 See also “[FAQ: How do I copy my licenses to another computer?](https://manytricks.com/osticket/kb/faq.php?id=2)”